ayomidebajo/sendIT/README.md

 New features added

 - If you edit the current file you sent and your terminal is still running, just type -c to resend the file, this will replace the old one you sent with the newly modified one!
+- Devs can change the file search levels